Hesperian Health Guides

 When someone’s immune system is weakened by HIV, it is very important for them to prevent and treat other infections.

-• The most important thing is to take ART – medicines that control HIV.
+• Most important is taking ART — medicines to control HIV.

 • If there are any signs of other STIs, like itching, a rash, a strange discharge or sores around the genitals, the person should see a health worker.